 Imagine you want to buy a pair of shoes.
 You have got 3 options- Store A, Store B, Store C.

-Let’s assume, Store-A is a brick and mortar store with limited stock.
-Store-B is an online store but is not in sync with its nearby physical store to display the available stock.
-Store-C is another online store, which provides updates on nearby physical stores and offers discounts on an available stock based on your purchase history and interests.
+Let’s assume, Store-A is a brick-and-mortar store with limited stock.
+Store B is an online store but is not in sync with its nearby physical store to display the available stock.
+Store-C is another online store that provides updates on nearby physical stores and offers discounts on available stock based on your purchase history and interests.
 Which store would you prefer to get your shoes from?

-Store C seems to have adapted to the latest trends and thus focussing mainly on the customer who buys it rather than the stock to sell.
+Store C seems to have adapted to the latest trends and thus focuses mainly on the customer who buys it rather than the stock to sell.
 Thus, the ROI of Store C is driven by user experiences rather than physical entities.
-This is a simple illustration of how omnichannel marketing helps businesses win the game and ROI follows with no extra efforts.
+This is a simple illustration of how omnichannel marketing helps businesses win the game, and ROI follows with no extra effort.

 World-famous Brands That Have Mastered Omnichannel Marketing?

-US-based pharmaceutical giant that nailed omnichannel user engagement to make it to Forbes’s highest regarded mobile retail app.
+A US-based pharmaceutical giant that nailed omnichannel user engagement to make it to Forbes’ highest regarded mobile retail app.
 The approach is mainly focused on improving users’ in-store experience.

 Omnichannel marketing strategy of Walgreens:

-- App manages user prescriptions, thus refill requests happen on time
+- The app manages user prescriptions; thus refill requests happen on time

 - Users can find deals on prescribed products in the stores